SumanKumarChava/Flutter_SampleApp/README.md

-This is a practice reporsitory where I have tried implementing UI through flutter.
+This is a practice repository where I have tried implementing UI through flutter.

 Implemented below two screens as part of learning.